folbert/fewbricks/README.md

 ## Legal
 Fewbricks and its developers are in no way associated with Advanced Custom Fields.
 Fewbricks is released under GPLv3.

+## Dictionary
+All the following words will be explained in detail later in this document,

++ Field - Same as in ACF.
+For example text, textarea, select, true/false, flexible content etc.
++ Brick - A collection of fields.
++ Brick Layout - Not to be confused with ACFs layouts.
+Brick layouts are like layouts in the [Blade templating system](https://laravel.com/docs/5.2/blade#defining-a-layout).

 ## About
 Fewbricks is a module system developed by [Björn Folbert](http://folbert.com) at [FEW Agency](http://fewagency.se).
 It is built on top of the awesome plugin [Advanced Custom Fields](http://www.advancedcustomfields.com/) (ACF) v5 PRO meaning that you must have that installed for this to work.